Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Assembly 4.5 Feet-on setup was straightforward, but heavier to maneuver.
+Assembly 4.5 Simple to finish, but heavier to handle.

 Argos Home Tub Fabric 2 Seater Sofa